klozn/10-javascript/00-essentials/10-git/10-git-basics/codelab02/README.md

         - Using the key, we can extract the original value from the blob object
             - Use command `git cat-file -p <THE_SHA1_KEY>` where you use the correct key.
                 - You should see the original contents of the `football.txt` file.
+- As said, the `.git/index` represents the staging area.
+    - The index file is binary.
+You cannot read it directly.
+But the following command shows its contents: `git ls-files --stage`
+    ```
+    100644 f5e0b64be61f3192446711edbff48f4570d2b156 0	sports/football.txt
+    ```
+    The first number are the file permissions.
+The second string is a hash.
+The last string is the path of the file.
+    - Try to remove this file, then do a `git status`.
+    - What happened?
+Is the file still staged?
+    - If not, add the file again to the staging area using `git add .`

+    ```
+    NOTICE
+    You could successfully remove the file from the staging area by removing the .git/index file.
+    In practise, you should never modify any file in the .git folder.
+Although this might work,
+    you should always use equivalent git commands.
+The git command will verify your action and
+    prevent you from making mistakes.
+Interacting with the .git dir directly will not, and you might
+    end up breaking your git repository!
+    ```
 - Get yourself a status overview of your files.
 It should still return the following:
     ```
       On branch master